-The PREA audit of the Cross City Correctional Institution was conducted on August 9-11, 2016 by Hubert L. "Buddy" Kent, Certified PREA Auditor.
-Approximately four weeks prior to the audit, the auditor received the PREA pre-audit questionnaire and additional documents on a disk by mail.
-This along with providing the information four weeks in advance of the audit enabled the audit to move forward very efficiently.
-The day before the audit, a listing of all inmates by housing assignment and a staff listing by shift assignments of staff currently working with inmates was received as requested.
-A list of all inmates currently housed at the facility that have had a PREA case was also received.
-From these listings, one inmate from each housing unit, two segregated inmates, two who reported sexual abuse or harassment. one listed as non-heterosexual and two limited English speaking inmates were selected.
-The language line was utilized to interview the limited English speaking inmates.
-There are no youthful inmates assigned to the facility.
-There were 24 self reported LGB inmates and no transgender or intersex inmates assigned to the facility.
-A total of 35 random inmate interviews were conducted.
-The iBAS identification system identified two potential predators and one potential victim.
-There were no hearing impaired inmates assigned to the facility.
-There were no visually impaired inmates assigned to the facility.
+Prior to our arrival for the audit, a listing of all inmates by housing assignment and a staff listing by shift assignments of staff currently working with inmates was requested.
+A list of all inmates currently housed at the facility that have had a PREA case.
+From these listings, one (1) inmate from each housing unit, two segregated inmates, two who reported sexual abuse or harassment and two listed as non-heterosexual, and two inmates with limited English speaking proficiency were interviewed utilizing the language line.
+There are twenty one self-admitted gay/bisexual inmates and no trans-gender or inter-sex inmates assigned to the facility.
+There are two LGBT inmates assigned to the Work Camp.
+A total of thirty four random inmate interviews were conducted.
+The IBAS identification system identified two potential predators and one potential victim.
+There are no hearing or visual impaired inmates assigned to the facility.
 Fourteen random staff interviews were conducted and included staff from all work shifts and all areas of the facilities.
-The Specialized Staff Interviews included eighteen interviews for staff designated as: Intermediate/Higher-Level, Medical, Mental-Health, Contractor, Investigative, Screening for Risk of Victimization and Abusiveness, Supervisors in Segregation, Incident Review Team, Monitors Retaliation, First Responder Security, First Responder Non-Security, Intake Staff, Grievance Coordinator, Training Officer and a Volunteer.
-During the tour the auditor randomly spoke with fourteen staff and 41 inmates.
-There are 85 volunteers and contractors approved to enter the facility on a daily basis.
+The Specialized Staff Interviews included twenty four interviews for staff designated as: line staff supervising youthful inmates, education staff for youthful inmates, Intermediate/higher-level, Medical, Mental-Health, Contractor, Investigative, Screening for Risk of Victimization and Abusiveness, Supervisors in Segregation, Incident Review Team, Monitors Retaliation, First Responder Security, First Responder Non-Security, Intake Staff and a Volunteer.
+During the tour the auditor randomly spoke with fourteen staff and fifty three inmates.
+There are five hundred seventy four volunteers and contractors approved to entry the facility on a daily basis.